cagla-su/Linux-Gaming-Guide/README.md

 	- Go to `System Options` and turn on the `Advanced` option, now scroll down a bit.
 You should turn on the `Use Discrete Graphics` option, after that, make sure you've picked your dedicated GPU's API on `Vulkan API` section.
 That's all you should do!
 Make sure to save changes.
  - **Heroic**: On your library, right click your game and go to `Settings`, in the opened window, check `Use Dedicated Graphics Card` option.
 That's all you should do!
 # Conclusion
 This guide was about Linux gaming.
-I hope the guide has been useful for you.
+I hope the guide has been useful.
 Thank you for reading, have a nice day! 🐧